-UK - Two shareholder meetings are of significance in the next two weeks, according to corporate governance specialists Institutional Shareholder Services (ISS).
+UK - Four shareholder meetings are of significance in the week beginning April 22, according to corporate governance specialists Institutional Shareholder Services.

 By Luke Clancy

 An innovative funding structure has been agreed for Croydon Pension Fund.
 However, there are some concerns about the arrangement.
 Stephanie Baxter reports

 Some 52% of red flags raised by schemes on suspected scam pension transfers involve advisers or unregulated introducers, a report by the Pension Scams Industry Group (PSIG) has claimed.

 The Norfolk Pension Fund has been successful as the lead plaintiff in a class action case that went to jury trial in California involving securities fraud.

 In this week's Pensions Buzz, we want to know whether bosses should have to pay into the same staff DB scheme as their workers rather than their own executive pension fund.